assetgraph/assetgraph-builder/README.md

  * Inlines CSS and Javascript with total size less than 4096 bytes to reduce HTTP requests.
  * Adds a cache manifest to each HTML page if `--manifest` is specified.
- * Compiles <a href="http://lesscss.org/">less</a> to CSS and strips out the in-browser less compiler.
- * Compiles Sass to CSS
  * Renames JavaScript, CSS, images etc. to a 10-char MD5 prefix + the
    original extension so they can be served with a far-future expiry time.
  * Helps getting your static assets on a CDN by rewriting the